 Creating a floor plan is not quite as easy as it seems.
-You’d think you’d grab a ruler, a piece of paper, and a pen and you’ll be all set.
+You’d think you’d grab a measuring tape, a piece of paper, and a pen and you’ll be all set.
 But that isn’t the case.
-This is where your search to find the best Floor Plan app begins.
+This is where your search to find the best floor plan app begins.

 Floor plans are actually very intricate and precise.
 They need to be meticulously planned and measured to get the results that you are seeking.
 Even a trained professional can spend hours drawing out a floor plan by hand or by using an expensive, cumbersome desktop CAD program.

-Luckily, almost everyone carries around an incredibly powerful computer with them, an iPhone or iPad.
+Luckily, many people carry around an incredibly powerful computer with them, an iPhone or iPad.
 There are some very user-friendly and powerful floor plan applications out there that will allow you to draw your floor plan without having to be seated at a desktop.

-The number of Floor Plan Apps in the App Store saw an explosive increase in 2020.
-The trend continued in 2021 with users still complaining about clunky interfaces and clamped feature sets.
+The number of Floor Plan Apps in the App Store saw an explosive increase in in the last three years.
+Even as this trend continues, users are still complaining about clunky interfaces and clamped feature sets.

 While there are some great apps out there, they also tend to get more expensive as the needs of the software increase.

 Many mobile CAD (computer-aided design) apps have odd limitations in their features.
 Often these come as a surprise to new CAD drafters and floor planners.
 For instance, being able to create your own blocks, shapes, and symbols to store for use later in the app should be non-negotiable.
 Yet this is something that you can’t find in even the most well-known iPad CAD apps.

 A floor plan app is an application for either iOS (Apple) or Android that allows the user to create and draw floor plans on their mobile device.
 Floor plan apps are not only limited to floor plans inside of a home, but can also be used to draw and plan landscaping, foundation and concrete, and interior design.

 What can you use a Floor Plan App for?